 |Fall, 2nd Year||CS Elective||3|

-In addition to the CS courses, students will have to apply to the Professional Standards Committee at Boise State University.
-For details on the additional steps required to obtain a CS endorsement, refer to the Idaho CS Endorsement page.
+In addition to the CS courses, students will have to apply to the Professional Standards Committee at Boise State University to receive the Idaho CS Teacher Endorsement.
+For details on the additional steps, refer to the Idaho CS Endorsement page.